Pfizer/BioNTech vaccine appears effective against mutation in new coronavirus variants -study

 By Michael Erman

-NEW YORK, Jan 7 (Reuters) - Pfizer Inc PFE.N and BioNTech's BNTX.O COVID-19 vaccine appeared to work against a key mutation in the highly transmissible new variants of the coronavirus discovered in the UK and South Africa, according to a laboratory study conducted by the U.S. drugmaker.
+NEW YORK, Jan 7 (Reuters) - Pfizer Inc PFE.N and BioNTech's BNTX.O COVID-19 vaccine appeared to work against a key mutation in the highly transmissible new variants of the coronavirus discovered in Britain and South Africa, according to a laboratory study conducted by the U.S. drugmaker.

-The not-yet peer reviewed study by Pfizer and scientists from the University of Texas Medical Branch indicated the vaccine was effective in neutralizing virus with the so-called N501Y mutation of the spike protein.
+The study by Pfizer and scientists from the University of Texas Medical Branch, which has not yet been peer-reviewed, indicated the vaccine was effective in neutralizing virus with the so-called N501Y mutation of the spike protein.

 The mutation could be responsible for greater transmissibility and there had been concern it could also make the virus escape antibody neutralization elicited by the vaccine, said Phil Dormitzer, one of Pfizer's top viral vaccine scientists.

+The first results of tests on the variants offer a glimmer of hope while more studies are carried out as Britain and other countries try to tame the more infectious variants which authorities believe are driving a surge in infections that could overwhelm healthcare systems.

-The study was conducted on blood taken from people who had been given the vaccine.
-Its findings are limited, because it does not look at the full set of mutations found in either of the new variants of the rapidly spreading virus.
+The Pfizer-BioNTech study was conducted on blood taken from people who had been given the vaccine.
+Its findings are limited because it does not look at the full set of mutations found in either of the new variants of the rapidly spreading virus.

 Dormitzer said it was encouraging that the vaccine appears effective against the mutation, as well as 15 other mutations the company has previously tested against.